mouseless/learn-nuxt/setup-guide.md

 With the new nuxt version, the trailing slash problem we found earlier no longer works.

+In the new version, the trailing slash causes problems with images.
+As a solution, we saw that the change we made in ProseImg reflected the change made in the prerender phase.
+Therefore, we removed the page part from the paths of the images in the files that are not on the index page in the prerender phase.
+In this way, it searches the image under the relevant file.

 See here for possible img cases.
 [test](./test/index.md)